CihangPeng/ROVI/README.md

 ROVI is a high-quality synthetic dataset featuring 1M curated web images with comprehensive image descriptions and bounding box annotations.
 Using a novel VLM-LLM re-captioning strategy, ROVI exceeds existing detection-centric datasets in image description, quality, and resolution, while containing two orders of magnitude more categories with an open-vocabulary nature.
 Our approach yields a global prompt inherently linked to instance annotations while capturing secondary visual elements humans typically overlook.

 This work is accepted at ICCV 2025.
-For demonstrative purposes, an instance-grounded T2I generator trained on ROVI achieves superior performance in grounding accuracy, prompt fidelity, and aesthetic quality.
+For demonstrative purposes, an instance-grounded T2I generator based on [GLIGEN](https://github.com/gligen/GLIGEN) trained on ROVI achieves superior performance in grounding accuracy, prompt fidelity, and aesthetic quality.

 **Paper:** Coming soon